soccertrack/funfacts/README.md

 ```

 ### 27. Can I have many threads?
 Yes.
-Just create as many Worker and listen to them.
+Just create as many Worker object and listen to them.

 ```javascript